MicrosoftDocs/windows-dev-docs/landing/arm-docs/overview.md

 :::row-end:::

 > [!NOTE]
 > We use the term *Arm* as a shorthand for PCs that run the desktop version of Windows on Arm64 (also commonly called *AArch64*) processors.
 We use the term *Arm32* here as a shorthand for the 32-bit Arm architecture (commonly called *Arm* in other documentation).
 PCs powered by Arm provide great application compatibility and allow you to run your existing unmodified x86 win32 applications.
-Arm apps run natively without any emulation, while x86 amnd x64 apps run under emulation on Arm devices.
+Arm apps run natively without any emulation, while x86 and x64 apps run under emulation on Arm devices.

 ## Additional tips for developing Windows apps that run on Arm devices